chadwickbureau/register/README.md

 People
 ------

-The index of people is in data/people.csv.
-The scope of this register includes all people whom the Bureau has confirmed to have been a player, manager, or umpire in a regulation professional game at any level.
+The index of people is contained in 16 files, `data/people-0.csv` through `data/people-f.csv`.
+The scope of this register
+includes all people whom the Bureau has confirmed to have been a player, manager, or umpire in a regulation professional game at any level.